Buttaa/eth2-knowledge-base/howToMulticlient.md

 <ins>**Step 0.**</ins>

 Open a [Command Prompt](https://www.wikihow.com/Open-the-Command-Prompt-in-Windows) window and type `docker -v`.
 If installed correctly it should give you the Docker Version.
-If not, please make sure to follow the steps in **Installing Docker on Windows Pro**.
+If not, please make sure to follow the steps in **Installing Docker on Windows Pro/Home**.

 To get the latest testnet client version follow up with this: